sutharthanm-oss/mandarin-tutor-bot/README.md

 # Mandarin Tutor (Telegram) — Malaysian flavor

-Every morning: one Mandarin sentence pushed to you — **as a voice note (native TTS reading) plus text** (hanzi, pinyin, English).
+Every morning: one Mandarin sentence pushed to you as **a single message — voice note (native TTS reading) with the hanzi/pinyin/English as its caption**.
 You record yourself saying it back as a voice note.
-The bot tells you in plain English what to fix — no scores, no numbers shown. **You must pass before moving on**: if you don't clear today's sentence, the exact same sentence (and its voice note) is resent the next morning instead of a new one.
-Difficulty starts at greetings/introductions and ramps toward ordering food & payment → small talk → daily life/opinions → office chat with Malaysian code-switching, auto-advancing roughly every 7 passed sentences.
+The bot tells you in plain English what to fix — no scores, no numbers shown. **You must pass before moving on**: if you don't clear today's sentence, the exact same sentence (and voice note) is resent the next morning instead of a new one.
+Difficulty starts at greetings/ introductions, ramps through ordering food & payment → small talk, then from level 3 onward increasingly rotates through **sales/business-advisory scenarios** (cold calling & appointment setting, client meetings & pitching/closing, general business/advisory chat) with Malaysian code-switching from level 4, auto-advancing roughly every 7 passed sentences.

 ## Get 2 credentials first